luiswirth/bsc-thesis/src/introduction.typ

 also just piecewise-flat approximations of the underlying manifold (admissable geometric variational crime).
 These approximations are in the forms of a simplicial complex.

-For this, we are using the Rust programming language, leveraging its performance, safety, and concurrency to create a robust tool.
-This library brings FEEC into computational practice, bridging the gap between theory and application.

-The thesis aims to lower the bar of entry to the theory of FEEC by providing a beginner friendly exposition of the main concepts.
-Furthermore we provide a implementation of a FEEC library that should be useable for solving real-life PDEs.
-It should also guide as a reference for future implementations of FEEC in other programming languages with different paradigmes.
-We want to to lay out the necessary steps without relying too much on the vast and complicated mathematical framework that was created around FEEC.
-This thesis is more pragmatic and should appeal to a wider audiance than the original books and papers on FEEC.

 The prototypical PDE in FEEC is the elliptic Hodge-Laplace Source Problem.
 Which we will mainly focus on and will be guiding the implementation.